drgg62086/luna/README.md

 There are several interesting places to adjust.
 For example, it can set up two modes:
-'free mode' or 'auction mode'
+'normal mode' or 'auction mode'

-in 'free mode',It’s will be the same as r/place(The cooling time can be shorter than 5 minutes,it depends on the speed of transaction)
+in 'normal mode',It’s will be the same as r/place(The cooling time can be shorter than 5 minutes,it depends on the speed of transaction)

 but in 'Auction mode' , if someone want to modify a pixel that has been modified by others, they need to consume more luna than others